-This is how many attacks he can have with a hand-weapon, such as a sword, each turn.
-If a hero is adjacent to several enemies he can decide which ones to attack: if his first attack kills an enemy he may switch to attack another enemy with any remaining attacks (the hero cannot move between these attacks).
+This is how many attacks he can have with a hand-held-weapon, such as a sword or axe, each turn.
+If a hero is adjacent to several enemies, he can decide which ones to attack.

-Note - only 1 missile attack can be made each turn.
+(Only 1 missile attack can be made each turn).